Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 The Arbitration and Conciliation Act does not require that arbitrators have any specific background or qualifications.
 The arbitrators can be of any nationality, unless the agreement stipulates otherwise.
 The arbitrators must be independent and impartial, and treat all parties equally.

-The appointment of an arbitrator can be challenged if the parties raise reasonable doubts as to his independence or impartiality, or if he does not possess the qualifications as agreed between the parties.
+The appointment of an arbitrator can be challenged if the parties raise justifiable doubts regarding the arbitrator’s independence or impartiality, or if he or she does not possess the qualifications as agreed between the parties.

 The parties are free to agree on a procedure for appointing the tribunal.
 However, they cannot exclude the requirements that the arbitrators be independent and impartial, and treat all parties equally.